 It’s clear that some of the features of these initiatives will help people to spend less time using the devices and apps that Google and Apple make and sell.
 They must have decided that this would be more helpful to them overall from a business perspective.

+With all that said, both companies have previously taken other steps to address digital addiction and all of the issues we discuss on this blog.
 Let’s stay mindful of how they implement these major initiatives in response to our needs.